Limited Partnership - GPO2

 You will find the relevant law in the Limited Partnerships Act 1907 (as modified by the Collective Investment in Transferable Securities (Contractual Scheme) Regulations 2013).

 2. What restrictions are there on the limited partners?

 Limited partners may not:

 If they do, they become liable for all the debts and obligations of the firm up to the amount drawn out, received back or incurred, as the case may be, while taking part in the management of the company.

 Generally speaking (but see question 7), an individual or a legal body such as a company may be a partner in a limited partnership, either as a general or as a limited partner.
 A person cannot be both a general and a limited partner at the same time.

 Yes.
 Until your partnership is registered, all partners will be equally responsible for any debts and obligations incurred.

 5. How do I register my limited partnership?

 A limited partnership must be registered under the Limited Partnerships Act 1907.
 To register, you must deliver an application for registration (Form LP5), signed by all the partners, to the Registrar.
 The limited partnership will come into existence on registration of an acceptable LP5.

-Partnerships whose principal place of business is situated or proposed to be situated in England and Wales should send their forms to the Cardiff office; those whose principal place of business is situated or proposed to be situated in Scotland to the Edinburgh office; and those whose principal place of business is situated or proposed to be situated in Northern Ireland to the Belfast office.
+Partnerships whose principal place of business is situated or proposed to be situated in England and Wales should send their forms to the Cardiff or London office; those whose principal place of business is situated or proposed to be situated in Scotland to the Edinburgh office; and those whose principal place of business is situated or proposed to be situated in Northern Ireland to the Belfast office.